 “Using precise strain gauge sensors, we have developed an accurate but cost-effective power meter which can easily be retrofitted to a bicycle’s existing crankset”.

 We would like to thank Ming Yin, Zhongyuan Xu and Yue Xu and other experts from Micro-Measurements® for their kind support in this project.
 We would also like to thank Liew Keat Ken and Syed Faruq Al Aidid Bin S Afandi for their contributions in experimental work.

 Picture 1 Caption:

 Sensor member preparation and results: a, b: Strain gauge positioning and wiring; c: Averaged voltage reading for loading and unloading the test weights before calibration; d: Average torque output from the computer after calibration.

 Sensor member retrofitted with the existing crankset.

-📰 There you go the latest news at Blog.hoasenvang.com.vn, weighing news on equipment accuracy definition and weighing control devices, Development of Bicycle Power Meter using Strain Gauges all free news and non-profit, Yes..
+📰 There you go the latest news at Blog.hoasenvang.com.vn, weighing news on precision Measuring Equipment and weighing control devices, Development of Bicycle Power Meter using Strain Gauges all free news and non-profit, Yes..
 All purpose serving you is my pleasure.